Camarasaurus: Cathetosaurus and further discoveries

-In 1992, a nearly complete and articulated skeleton of C. grandis was collected by fossil hunter Jeffrie Parker and colleagues from a site near the Bone Cabin Quarry.
-This specimen now resides at the Gunma Museum of Natural History in Tokyo, Japan under specimen number GMNH-PV 101.
-Another well-preserved Camarasaurus specimen was found in 1992 at the Howe Quarry in Wyoming by Swiss field workers working for the Sauriermuseum Aathal in Zurich, Switzerland.
-The skeleton is one of the best known, with nearly every element articulated and skin impressions from the skull and hindlimb.
-The specimen, SMA 002, has not yet gotten a full identification, but has been suggested to be a specimen of C. lewisi.
-In 1996, several fragmentary remains of Camarasaurus were described from western South Dakota and New Mexico, extending the northeastern and southern range of the genus.
-The New Mexican remains were found in the Summerville Formation, indicating Camarasaurus lived outside of the Morrison Formation.
-In 2005, the northernmost specimen, an incomplete skull and postcranial skeleton, of Camarasaurus was discovered in the Little Snowy Mountains of Montana.
+In 1992, a 65% complete skeleton of C. grandis was collected by the fossil hunter Jeffrie Parker and team from near Bone Cabin Quarry.
+This specimen (GMNH-PV 101) now resides at the Gunma Museum of Natural History in Gunma, Japan.
+Another well-preserved Camarasaurus specimen was found in 1992 at the Howe-Stephens Quarry in Wyoming by a Swiss collecting team of the Sauriermuseum Aathal.
+The skeleton (NMZ 1000002, nicknamed "E.T.")
+(Note: Previously, NMZ 1000002 was catalogued as SMA 0002.) is almost complete and articulated, and skin impressions have been found in the skull and hind limb.
+In 2017, the hitherto northernmost specimen, an incomplete skull with skeleton (GPDM 220) from the Little Snowy Mountains of Montana, was described.